EleanaPol/mlagents-playground/README.md

  ```bash
  conda activate mlagents_play_env
  ```
-4. Then you need to install separately the ```mlagents``` and ```mlagents_envs``` python packages from the cloned ml-agents repository.
+4. Then you need to install separately the ```mlagents``` and ```mlagents_envs``` python packages from the cloned ml-agents repository as stated in the [advanced instructions](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Installation.md#advanced-local-installation-for-development-2).
 In the activated virtual environment, navigate to the directory of the cloned repo.